BenA251/Ben-Sadler-Console-Finances/README.md

-# Console-Finances
+# Ben-Sadler-Console-Finances

 ## Description

 In this challenge, you'll be using the concepts you've learned to complete the required activity.
 This activity presents a real-world situation in which your newfound JavaScript skills will come in handy.
 You are tasked with creating code for analyzing the financial records of a company.
 You have been provided with a financial dataset in the `starter/index.js` file.

 The project User Story & acceptance criteria are as follows:

 <ins>User Story </ins> <br><br>
 AS A Trainee Front End Web developer
-I WANT a Portfolio which will showcase me and my Projects SO THAT potential employers can see what I can do.
+I WANT to create a script file using Javascript which processes financial data in an existing array including outputting data requested in acceptance criteria.

 <ins>The Acceptance Criteria </ins> <br>
 1. Create a new GitHub repo called `Console-Finances`.
 Then, clone it to your computer.